sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 within the security domains, the interconnections and trust relationships between the security- relevant elements, and the behavior and interactions between the security-relevant elements.^116

+**Security Strength** – a measure of the computational complexity associated with recovering certain secret and/or security-critical information concerning a given cryptographic algorithm

 (^111) Definition is adapted from NIST SP 800-45 Version 2.
-(^112) Patient harm from cybersecurity risks is discussed at length throughout this guidance and the FDA guidance “Postmarket Management of Cybersecurity in Medical Devices” available at https://www.fda.gov/regulatory- information/search-fda-guidance-documents/postmarket-management-cybersecurity-medical-devices (^113) Definition is adapted from ISO 14971:2019.
+(^112) Patient harm from cybersecurity risks is discussed at length throughout this guidance and the Postmarket Cybersecurity Guidance.
+(^113) Definition is adapted from ISO 14971:2019 _Medical Devices – Application of Risk Management to Medical Devices_.
-(^114) Definition is cited from NISTSP 800-53 Rev. 4 definition of Information System Resilience.
-(^115) The term “Secure Product Development Framework” was developed for the purposes of this guidance to help reflect and encompass the concepts related to secure development lifecycles and frameworks.
+(^114) Definition is cited from NISTSP 800-53 Rev. 4 _Security and Privacy Controls for Federal Information Systems and Organizations_ , definition of Information System Resilience. https://doi.org/10.6028/NIST.SP.800-53r4 (^115) The term “Secure Product Development Framework” was developed for the purposes of this guidance to help reflect and encompass the concepts related to secure development lifecycles and frameworks.
 While the term SPDF is new, the concepts around secure product development and risk management are not new, and align with expectations in the Quality System and Labeling Regulations.
 As cybersecurity continues to evolve, FDA continues to align its terminology to reflect best practices.
-(^116) Definition is cited from NIST 800-160v1, Systems Security Engineering.
+(^116) Definition is cited from NIST 800-160v1 _Systems Security Engineering_. https://doi.org/10.6028/NIST.SP.800-
+160v1r1

-**Security Strength** – a measure of the computational complexity associated with recovering certain secret and/or security-critical information concerning a given cryptographic algorithm from known data (e.g., plaintext/ciphertext pairs for a given encryption algorithm).^117 Throughout this guidance “strong” and other iterations of this term may be used that apply to this definition.
+from known data (e.g., plaintext/ciphertext pairs for a given encryption algorithm).^117 Throughout this guidance “strong” and other iterations of this term may be used that apply to this definition.